 Wage: Position begins at $16 per hour DOE.

 Schedule: Must be willing to work flexible days and hours, including weekends to support the changing needs of the animals.

-Benefits: Medical, Dental, and Life insurance available after 60 days, paid time off provided after 90 days.
+Benefits: Paid time off provided after 90 days.
 Employee Assistance Program benefits available.
 A 401(k) retirement plan is available after one year of service.

 A complete application package is required.
 The application package will include:

 - a completed and signed WHS job application form

 - a cover letter explaining your interest in this position